 We published our first feature on The Lookout the day Greenville burned down.
 And it took off.
 In my job working on forest fires, my position is intel, helping the fire teams manage all the incoming information about the fire.
 I’ve learned over the last 20 years how to do that work, how to package up intel, how to interpret fire intelligence and make predictions on where fires are going.
 I’ve learned a lot about how large fires are managed.
 So my website now really focuses on that, on providing fire intelligence to the community, not just the firefighters

 For maps I use Google Earth a lot, because it’s intuitive for people.
 It allows you to pick an angle that really tells the story.
 If someone’s in Greenville you can create an image looking from the perspective of Greenville towards the fire.

-It’s all about framing the information for the intended person.
+It’s all about framing the information for the intended audience.
 If someone’s telling a story for people in Quincy, I’ll pick an angle that really gives you a perspective of how the fire relates to the place of interest.

 My parents still live in Westwood, my brother’s in Indian Valley, so a lot of my intel work has been for Plumas and Lassen counties, just because especially with COVID shutting down the newspapers, there’s a real need for local information.
 So I tend to focus my intel work on fires in the Feather River, in northeastern California, because it’s personal.
 Because I have friends and family that can really use good information.

 I would have been covering the Dixie Fire either way, because it’s a monumental event.
 There’s so many interesting things happening as part of it.
 I’ve spent the last 20 years working in large fire management.
 I’m fascinated with how we approach these things, how we organize, and how things fall apart.
 And all the human stories behind the decision making.
 All the tactics.